 Cathy Weis is a dancer, choreographer, videographer, and the artistic director of Cathy Weis Projects.

-Weis danced with the Louisville Ballet from 1961 to 1966 before leaving to study at Bennington College.
-After graduating, Weis played in a cello quartet in Europe, tap-danced on the streets of San Francisco, and did a stint as a disco queen.
-Moving to NYC in 1983, Weis developed a signature blend of live performance with video.
+Weis danced with the Louisville Ballet from 1961 to 1966 before leaving to study dance at Bennington College.
+After graduating, she played in a cello quartet, tap-danced on the streets of San Francisco, and did a stint as a disco queen.
+She moved to NYC in 1983, and developed a signature blend of live performance with video.
 In 1993, she presented A String of Lies, her first New York show.
-She also began performing with Circus Amok and has been a regular participant throughout the years.
+Over the next twelve years, she created and presented a full-length show every year.
+She also performed with Circus Amok and has been a regular participant over the years.

-Weis has also taught classes and workshops here and abroad.
-Her class When Technology and the Human Body become Partners, Who Leads? has been taught at Carnegie Mellon University, Colorado College, University of New Hampshire, New York University, Sarah Lawrence College, Temple University, and Wesleyan University.
+Weis has taught classes and workshops at home and abroad at Carnegie Mellon University, School for New Dance Development in Amsterdam, New York University, Sarah Lawrence College, EDDC – Arnhem, Temple University, and Wesleyan University, to name a few.

-A videographer for dance and performance artists since the early 80s, Weis has produced an archive that consists of hundreds of hours of footage, documenting the spirit on the streets and stages of New York City.
+A videographer for dance and performance artists since the early 80s, Weis has an archive of hundreds of hours of footage documenting dance on the stages and streets of New York City.
 She captured rare performances of artists such as Eric Bogosian, Remy Charlip, Spalding Gray, Ishmael Houston-Jones, Bill Irwin, Bill T. Jones, Elvin Jones, Blue Lips, Jennifer Miller, Meredith Monk, Jennifer Monson, Mark Morris, Lisa Nelson, Steve Paxton, and Elizabeth Streb, among many others.
-Weis has worked with a number of archivists to preserve and catalogue the holdings of the archive, and to develop ways to share these rare videos with the broader dance and arts community.
+She continues to work with archivists to preserve and catalogue these performances, and to develop ways to share these rare videos with the broader dance and arts community.